singh-man/books/designPattern/080_OOConcepts.md

 #### Circular reference:
 A circular reference is a series of references where the last object references the first, resulting in a closed loop.
 The Sun JRE does treat SoftReferences differently from WeakReferences. *We attempt to hold on to object referenced by a SoftReference if there isn't pressure on the available memory.
 One detail: the policy for the "-client" and "-server" JRE's are different: the -client JRE tries to keep your footprint small by preferring to clear SoftReferences rather than expand the heap, whereas the -server JRE tries to keep your performance high by preferring to expand the heap (if possible) rather than clear SoftReferences.
 One size does not fit all.*

-#### S O [L] I D
-1. Liskov substitution (applies to classes not interface)
-    1. append only
-    2. If S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program.
-    1. keep the system correct (don't go out of the boundries of the system)
-    1. Probable reason of violoation
-        1. NotSupportedException indicates the violation of liskov substitution
-        1. Extracted interfaces/abstraction (after coding)
-        1. downcast
-        1. Often violated when an attempt to remove feature
-        2. hashcode/equals overriden in sub-class
-1. Reused abstraction principle compliance indicates liskov substitution principle compliance
-2. Circle-Ellipse or PersonWalk-PrisonWalk problem breaks liskov substition.

 ### DI principle
 1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.